maharth07/F.R.I.D.A.Y/README.md

 ## Privacy and network notes
 - Speech recognition with `recognize_google` sends audio to Google servers for transcription; do not use with sensitive audio.
 - `pywhatkit` and `wikipedia` open network connections for search and lookup.

-## Troubleshooting
-- Microphone not detected: ensure microphone is connected and Windows privacy settings allow apps to access the microphone.
-Verify with other apps first.
-- `sr.RequestError` (network error): check the internet connection; Google's recognizer requires network access.
-- `sr.UnknownValueError` (unrecognized speech): try speaking more clearly, reducing background noise, or increasing `listener.adjust_for_ambient_noise(source, duration=1)` duration.
-- TTS issues (no audio or errors): ensure system TTS works (Windows Settings → Speech).
-If `pyttsx3` fails, reinstall it and its dependencies.
-- Module import errors: install missing packages with pip as shown above.

-## License & Safety
-- This code is a small hobby project; review third-party package licenses before redistribution.
-- Be cautious with privacy: do not use the assistant with sensitive conversations since audio may be sent to third-party services.